Lake Compounce: New ownership

-Kennywood and Parques Reunidos
+Kennywood Entertainment Corporation and Parques Reunidos

-Early in 1996, Kennywood Entertainment, owners of Pittsburgh's Kennywood amusement park, signed an agreement to purchase Lake Compounce.
-That year the park added a few more new rides and a Boomerang Roller Coaster which was actually purchased by previous operators.
-The park prospered as it was positioned as a family medium-sized amusement park rather than a thrill park.
-In 2000, the roller coaster Boulder Dash was opened, and later received the 2004 Golden Ticket Award for the #1 rated Wooden roller coaster by "Amusement Today."
-In late 2007, Kennywood Entertainment Company sold its parks to Spain-based Parques Reunidos.
+Early in 1996, Kennywood Entertainment Company, owners of Pittsburgh's Kennywood amusement park, signed an agreement to purchase Lake Compounce.
+That year the park added several new rides and a Boomerang roller coaster.
+The park prospered as a family amusement park, rather than a thrill park.
+In 2000, the roller coaster Boulder Dash was opened, and later received the 2004 Golden Ticket Award for the #1 Wood Roller Coaster from Amusement Today.
+In late 2007, Kennywood Entertainment Company sold its parks to the Spain-based Parques Reunidos company.

-Plans include a significant expansion of the Crocodile Cove water park.
-This has required the moving of nearby Mount Vernon Road to the north to give the park more room for expansion.
+More recent plans have included a significant expansion of the Crocodile Cove water park.
+This has required the moving of nearby Mount Vernon Road to the north to allow the park more room for expansion.
 The road move was expected to cost $6 million, while the additions to the water park were expected to cost $15 million.
-In 2013, the park added the Bayou Bay wave pool as part of its expansion plans.
-In 2014, the park added a campground off-site called Bear Creek Campground with cabins, tent and RV spaces, and a main lodge.
-The Campground was renamed to Lake Compounce Campground in 2021 as a part of the parks 175th season.
+In 2013, the park added the Bayou Bay wave pool.
+In 2014, the park added an off-site campground called Bear Creek Campground with cabins, tent and RV spaces, and a main lodge.
+The campground was renamed to Lake Compounce Campground in 2021 during park's 175th season.

-In 2016, the park added a new roller coaster called "Phobia Phear Coaster," a Sky Rocket 2 model from Premier Rides.
-Phobia features three LSM launches and a heartline roll at 150 ft high.
+In 2016, the park added a new roller coaster called Phobia Phear Coaster, a Sky Rocket II model from Premier Rides.
+Phobia Phear Coaster features three linear synchronous motor (LSM) launches and a heartline roll at 150 ft high.
 General Manager Jerry Brick stated that the coaster was the biggest investment in the park's history.

-In early July 2017, Lake Compounce shut down the "Sky Ride"—a twenty-five minute round trip chairlift from the park up to the top of the Southington Mountain ridge.
-The non-ski chairlift was one of the new rides brought to the park by Kennywood Entertainment in 1997.
+In early July 2017, Lake Compounce shut down Sky Ride—a twenty-five minute round trip chairlift from the park up to the top of the Southington Mountain ridge.
+The non-ski chairlift was one of the rides brought to the park by Kennywood Entertainment in 1997.
 The decommissioning came after a chairlift accident at Six Flags Great Escape on June 24, 2017.
-The remote and inaccessible nature of the lift's path and terminus on top of Southington Mountain were cited by General Manager Jerry Brick as reasons for the closing.
+The remote and inaccessible nature of the lift's path and terminus on top of Southington Mountain were cited by Brick as reasons for the closing.

+Both the bumper cars and the trolley ride were removed for the 2024 season.

+Acquisition by Herschend

+On March 18, 2025, it was announced that Lake Compounce had been purchased by Herschend, alongside several other American Parques Reunidos-owned parks.